damianofalcioni/js-functions-orchestrator/README.md

 ```

 ### async run

 Run the Orchestrator

 `@param {Object} [config]`

 `@param {Record<string, FunctionConfig>} [config.functions]` An optional definition of functions to use in the different connections with the following properties:
 - `{string} [ref]`: Reference to the name of the function exposed in the Orchestrator instantiation.
 When not provided the function name is used.
-- `{Array<any>} [args]`: When available, will be used as input arguments for the function during its execution at the initialization of the orchestration
+- `{Array<any>} [args]`: When available, will be used as input arguments for the function during its execution at the initialization of the orchestration (only if no state is provided)
 - `{Boolean} [throws]`: When true, errors thrown by the functions will be throw and terminate the orchestration
 - `{string} [inputsTransformation]`: When available must contain a JSONata expression to pre-process the function inputs before being passed to the function
-- `{string} [outputTransformation]`: When available must contain a JSONata expression to post-porcess the function output before being used in any connection
+- `{string} [outputTransformation]`: When available must contain a JSONata expression to post-process the function output before being used in any connection

 `@param {Connection[]} [config.connections]` The connections between the services provided as an array of objects with the following properties:
 - `{string[]} [from]`: The list of the connections from where the data is coming from